 3. Similar to pregnancy, the oral contraceptive pill also has a protective effect.
 It keeps the ovaries quiet and there is no ovulation (egg production and release).
 The pill prevents the surge in oestrogen that normally occurs.

 This is the most common pain with endometriosis.
 Period pain usually starts with the first time a woman has her periods.
 In many women period pain may start after many years of having fairly pain-free periods.
 These women particularly are likely to have endometriosis.
 However one needs to remember that about 70% of women in the world have period pain that is normal without any underlying reason except that they are having periods.
 A woman may not have any pain despite quite advanced endometriosis.
 She may see her doctor because she cannot get pregnant.
 The severity of endometriosis often does not correlate with the severity of pain.
 Women with little endometriosis may have a lot of pain or they may have a great deal of endometriosis and not much pain at all.

 If there is endometriosis on the vagina and forms scar tissue, it can be painful during sex because the vagina cannot stretch.
 Pain may also occur due to nerves being involved in that area.
 Pain can particularly be painful when vaginal intercourse occurs just prior to periods (or during periods if vaginal intercourse occurs during that time).

-Endometriosis on the back of the vagina
+Endometriosis has been cut out from the back of the vagina

 Pain that occurs when a woman opens her bowels is usually an indication of advanced endometriosis.
 Endometriosis would involve the wall of the bowel or may just cover the space between the uterus, vagina and bowel.
 This area is called the pouch of Douglas and basically is the area a woman sits on, that is, the bottom of the tummy.
 Here is a diagram and a photo of this area.